LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 User Experience

-Mobile-first, intuitive, frontline-friendly.
+Mobile-first, intuitive, learner-friendly interface.

 Skills & Learning Pathways

-Skills-first, KPI-linked, role-based journeys.
+Skills-first, KPI-linked, role-based learning journeys.

 Implementation Timelines